EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 You may not be able to install packages that depend on a package that you chose to replace with a source installation instead.
-For example, BDR v3 packages depend on pglogical v3 packages, so you can't install pglogical from its source repository and BDR from packages.
+For example, PGD v3 packages depend on pglogical v3 packages, so you can't install pglogical from its source repository and PGD from packages.
 Likewise, you can't install Postgres from source and pglogical from packages.

 ## Overrides